River Flood Warning from THU 5:00 AM EST until FRI 1:00 PM EST

 * Minor flooding is forecast.

-tonight to a crest of 8.7 feet early tomorrow afternoon.
+this morning to a crest of 8.7 feet early this afternoon.
 It will

 then fall below flood stage early Friday morning.